 Indonesian Netflix users will love the viewing opportunities provided by NordVPN’s global server coverage of 5,200+ servers in 60 countries.

 NordVPN doesn’t keep any logs related to your online doings and a Bitcoin subscription payment option means security-conscious subscribers can protect their payment information.
 The provider also runs all of its servers solely from RAM, storing no data on a physical hard drive.
 This means all data is completely erased when the server is rebooted.

 When you’re inside Indonesian borders and are hankering for a days-long “Shameless” binge, NordVPN is the VPN to use.

-ExpressVPN provides reliable access to out-of-country Netflix content.
-Fast connections, comprehensive global server coverage, total privacy protection, excellent customer support and top-notch multi-platform support all add up to the best way to view Netflix.
+NordVPN provides reliable access to out-of-country Netflix content.
+Fast connections, comprehensive global server coverage, total privacy protection, excellent customer support, and top-notch multi-platform support all add up to the best way to view Netflix.